NAC Institute Board

 PhD University of Queensland

-Professor Capra’s professional career started with 15 years in practice as a clinical dietitian, manager and dietitian-in-charge of nutrition and food services.
-She then ventured into her highly respected academic career at QUT, the University of Newcastle and now at the University of Queensland.
-In 2003 she was appointed a Member, Order of Australia, for her contribution to nutrition and dietetics and community health.
-She is a Fellow and Life Member of the Dietitians Association of Australia.
-She served three terms as President of the Dietitians Association of Australia, President of the International Confederation of Dietetic Associations from 2004-2016 and one of three Independent Directors of Health Workforce Australia, 2010-2014.
-She has served on the NHMRC committees which developed the nutrient reference values for Australia and the Australian Dietary Guidelines.
-In 2014 she was named one of the 100 Financial Review/Westpac most influential women in Australia.
-She is regularly invited to speak at local, national and international events on many aspects of nutrition and dietetics and has more than 200 written works.
+My professional career started with 15 years in practice as a clinical dietitian, manager and in charge of nutrition and food services in Australia and New Zealand.
+I then ventured into a second highly respected academic career at QUT, the University of Newcastle and at the University of Queensland.
+In 2003 I had the honour of being appointed a Member, Order of Australia, for my contribution to nutrition and dietetics and community health.
+I am an experienced Director, serving three terms as President of the Dietitians Australia, and was President of the International Confederation of Dietetic Associations from 2004-2016.
+I have also served as one of three Independent Directors of Health Workforce Australia, 2010-2014 and on the NHMRC committees which developed the nutrient reference values for Australia released in 2006 and the Australian Dietary Guidelines released in 2013.
+In 2014 I was named one of the 100 Financial Review/Westpac most influential women in Australia.
+I have supervised more than 25 doctoral students including three in foodservice and am regularly invited to speak at local, national and international events.
+In 2019 I was appointed Emeritus Professor at the University of Queensland.

 Practice Principal - AMP Advice Cairns & Townsville